 |Raw Hierarchy||Displays the timing data in a hierarchical structure that is similar to the call stacks where the timing occurred.
 Unity lists each call stack separately in this mode instead of merging them, as it does in Hierarchy view.|

 The Timeline view is the default view for the CPU Usage Profiler module.
 It contains an overview of where time is spent in your application and how the timings relate to each other.
-The Timeline view displays profiling data from all threads in their own subsections and along the same time axis.
-This is unlike the Hierarchy views, which only show profiling data from the main thread.
+The Timeline view displays profiling data from all threads in their own subsections and along the same time axis, unlike the Hierarchy views.
+The Hierarchy views only display profiling data one thread at a time, defaulting to the main thread.
+Also, these views only show a sample’s duration, whereas the Timeline view shows at which times each sample occurred.

 You can use the Timeline view to see how activities on the different threads correlate to each other in their parallel execution.
 You can see how much or little you are using the different threads, such as the Job System’s worker threads, how work on the threads are queued up, and if any thread is idling (Idle sample) or waiting for another thread or a Job to finish (Wait for x sample).